What are the differences between dye-screen and digitally printed printed flags? The following explains these differences.

 5 Great Reasons!

-1. Lower Cost - Save Your Money.
+1. Lower Cost - Saves Your Money.

 For runs larger than 15-20 flags, dye-screen flags are cheaper to produce so you get more flags for your money.
+This will depend on the number of colours and complexity of graphics of course, however

-2. Three times the life.
+2. Three times the life!
 Get 3 - 4 seasons use - not 1!

-Dye-screen inks protect the fabric from UV light and water deterioration for much longer as well as retaining the colours and image quality for much longer.
+In addition dye-screen inks protect the fabric from UV light and water deterioration for much longer as well as retaining the colours and image quality for much longer.

 3. Deeper richer colours.